Strange Town: "The Butterfly Collector"

 The B-side, which Paul Weller wrote about NME music journalist Julie Burchill, was covered by Noel Gallagher with Weller at a Teenage Cancer Trust gig at the Royal Albert Hall in 2007.
-This track was also included on a CD of songs given away with the 15 March 2009 edition of The Sunday Times.
+This track was also included on a CD of songs given away with 15 March 2009 edition of The Sunday Times.
 It has also been covered by Garbage as a b-side of the "Queer" single: that version was later included on the tribute album, Fire & Skill: The Songs of the Jam.

 Reception

 The song was ranked at number five among the top "Tracks of the Year" for 1979 by NME.
 In a 2015 interview granted to Radio X, Paul Weller opined "Strange Town" as one of the three best songs he has written in his entire career.